jfernandez37/fr3_ws/src/docs/packages/gear_place_interfaces.md

 * `pick_up_moving_gear` - Takes the xyz value and picks up the gear.
 The values need to calculated before hand using the camera.
 * `open_gripper` - Opens the gripper.
 * `put_down_force` - Puts the gear down until the gear makes contact with a surface.
 Then the gripper opens.
+* `get_camera_angle` - Uses the joint rotation positions to find what angle the camera is currenty in relation to the base of the robot.
+* `move_cartesian_angle` - Similar to move cartesian, but it does so in relation to the camera instead of in relation to the base of the robot.
+This has to be used when the camera is above the conveyor belt.